-God's mission for the people of Cottonwood is to be a worship-centered, spiritually alive
+God’s mission for the people of Cottonwood is to:

-congregation, bring all people to know God's grace in Jesus Christ, and empower all
+• Lead all people to God’s grace in Jesus Christ,

-people of God to lead and to serve.
+• Through the Holy Spirit empower people to lead and to serve.

 About Our Church

 Pastor: Rev. Tom Abbott

 Office: 801 278-4619

 Session Clerk: Jody Good